Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Introduction

-In one-dimensional quantum mechanics with a Hermitian Hamiltonian, the gain and loss due to the probability flux and the corresponding quantum states can be formulated clearly in terms of the Siegert boundary condition~\cite{Siegert:1939zz}.
-In this setting, a boundary condition on the real axis is specified by choosing, at each spatial infinity, whether the surviving asymptotic wave is incoming or outgoing.
+In one-dimensional quantum mechanics with a non-Hermitian Hamiltonian, the gain and loss due to the probability flux and the corresponding quantum states can be formulated clearly in terms of the Siegert boundary condition~\cite{Siegert:1939zz}.
+In this setting, a boundary condition on the real axis is specified by choosing whether the surviving asymptotic wave is incoming or outgoing at each spatial infinity.
 This choice determines the pattern of the probability flux, thereby distinguishing resonance, anti-resonance, and PT-symmetric systems.
 Choosing outgoing waves on both sides of the spatial infinity defines a resonance system, while choosing incoming ones yields the time reversal of the resonance, called an anti-resonance system.
 By contrast, choosing one incoming and one outgoing wave leads to a PT-symmetric system, which can lead to zero total probability flux.

 Recently, similar spectral problems have also been studied by imposing boundary conditions in the complexified coordinate plane rather than on the real axis~\cite{Bender:2007nj,Ai:2019fri,Kamata:2023opn,Kamata:2025dkk,Garbrecht:2025tos}.
 In this approach, the relevant complex boundary conditions are typically selected by the analytic continuation of an associated Hermitian problem, so that the two descriptions remain closely related to each other.
 In the present paper, in contrast, we focus on boundary conditions imposed on the real axis and on the corresponding probability-flow interpretation mentioned above.
 From this viewpoint, the PT-symmetric, resonant, and anti-resonant characters of the system are determined by the choice of incoming and outgoing waves at the spatial infinity.
 This suggests the possibility of analyzing these different non-Hermitian quantum problems in one WKB-type connection problem, which is one of the main motivations of the present work.